 Couples navigate the rapids of life together with the help of Holiday River Expeditions

-SALT LAKE CITY, Utah. – Molly and Clint Wolf knew they didn’t want a traditional wedding, but when they decided to take their entire wedding party down the Yampa River on a whitewater rafting trip that culminated in their marriage ceremony, they weren’t sure how people would react.
+Molly and Clint Wolf knew they didn’t want a traditional wedding.
+When they decided to take their entire wedding party down the Yampa River on a whitewater rafting trip that culminated in their marriage ceremony, they weren’t sure how people would react.

-“We were both so thankful for what our family and friends had given us throughout our lives to help us become the people we are today that we wanted our wedding to be more of a celebratory thank you,” said Molly Wolf.
+“We were both so thankful for what our family and friends had given us throughout our lives.
+Clint and I wanted our wedding to be more of a celebratory thank you,” said Molly Wolf.
 “We figured, what better way to give back to them than by giving them an adventure!”

 Molly and Clint are part of a growing trend seen by the river rafting experts at Holiday River Expeditions.
 While whitewater wedding rafting trips are by no means a common occurrence, the company is no stranger to this special request.
 In fact, river guides say that the trip can be an apt metaphor for a couple’s union.